-[IPRs essential or potentially essential to the present deliverable may have been declared to ETSI/3GPP.
-The information pertaining to these essential IPRs, if any, is publicly available for ETSI members and nonmembers, free of charge.
-This can be found in the latest version of the ETSI Technical Report: ETR 314: "Intellectual Property Rights (IPRs); Essential or potentially Essential, IPRs notified to ETSI in respect of ETSI standards".
+IPRs essential or potentially essential to the present deliverable may have been declared to ETSI/3GPP\and/or its organizational partners.
+The information pertaining to these essential IPRs, if any, is publicly available for 3GPPETSI members and non-members, free of charge.
+This can be found in the latest version of the 3GPPETSI Technical Report: [tbd.].ETR 314: "Intellectual Property Rights (IPRs); Essential or potentially Essential, IPRs notified to ETSI in respect of ETSI standards".
 The most recent update of ETR 314, is available on the ETSI web server or on request from the Secretariat.

-Pursuant to the ETSI Interim IPR Policy, no investigation, including IPR searches, has been carried out by ETSI.
-No guarantee can be given as to the existence of other IPRs not referenced in the ETR 314, which are, or may be, or may become, essential to the present document.]
+Pursuant to the 3GPPETSI Interim IPR Policy, no investigation, including IPR searches, has been carried out by 3GPP ETSI.
+No guarantee can be given as to the existence of other IPRs not referenced in the [tbd.]
+ETR 314, which are, or may be, or may become, essential to the present document.